MillendRoy/millendroy.github.io/_posts/2021-04-30-blog-post-memories_at_iit_ism_dhanbad.md

 ---

 I am writing this fairly late, after almost 2 years of my graduation.
 Still things that happened during the college days are just a flashback away, it always seems like yesterday.
 Some days back, I was scrolling through facebook and stumbled upon this video.
-<iframe width="420" height="315" src="../videos/upsanddowns.mp4" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="315" src="../videos/upsanddowns.mp4" frameborder="0"></iframe>

 So with this, let's get started with the journey, and I hope you will have certain key takeaways and learnings from the mistakes I made which I have penned down here.

+{% include album.html albumname="soloTravel" %}

 so as to not venture in the paths taken by me